AdaCore/spark2014/docs/ug/usage_scenarios.rst

 for each new version of the software, which can be costly.

 |SPARK| provides a better solution to ensure correct behavior of the software
 for all possible parameterizations.
-It requires to define a getter function for every variable or constant in the program that represents an element of parameterization, and calling this getter function instead of reading the variable or constant directly.
+It requires defining a getter function for every variable or constant in the program that represents an element of parameterization, and calling this getter function instead of reading the variable or constant directly.
 Because |GNATprove| performs an analysis based